glefur/osgitools/README.md

 The default execution phase for this goal is `LifecyclePhase.INTEGRATION_TEST`.

 #### Goal *associateSourcesBundles*
-This goal look for source jars in a given directory and try to associate them to existing (binary) bundles in another directory.
-It is especially usefull when you download sources jar of framework with maven and you want to convert them in source bundles for Eclipse.
+This goal looks for source jars in a given directory and try to associate them to existing (binary) bundles in another directory.
+It is useful when you download sources jar of a framework with maven and you want to convert them in source bundles for Eclipse.

-The association between the source jar and the binary bundle is made via a naming convention (the source jar should have the same name that the jar host the OSGi bundle suffixed by '-sources').
+The association between the source jars and the binary bundles is done via a naming convention (the source jar should have the same name that the jar host the OSGi bundle suffixed by '-sources').
 The goal converts the source jar in OSGi Bundle by populating its MANIFEST.MF file with headers coming from the binary bundle.
 Only the *Bundle-SymbolicName* and the *Bundle-Description* are changed to avoid conflict and to explicit the 'source nature' of the bundle.
-Once the modification done, the source bundles are move in the same directory than the binary bundle (in order to prepare the creation of a P2 repository).
+Once the modification done, the source bundles are moved in the same directory than the binary bundle (in order to prepare the creation of a P2 repository).

 The only parameter of this goal is:
 - repositoryPath (optional): path to the directory containing the binary bundles and the source jars.
 If not defined, the *${project.build.directory}/plugin/* directory is used.